History of the Polish language: Syntax

 Syntax has not changed much throughout historic Polish one gets the impression that its syntactic system in general agrees with the modern system; certain syntactic structures disappeared, others were innovated.

-Dialectal syntax doesn’t differ much from Standard Polish both in modern times and in Old Polish in its syntactic rules; in certain aspects it is similar to Old Polish.
+Dialectal syntax doesn't differ much from Standard Polish both in modern times and in Old Polish in its syntactic rules; in certain aspects it is similar to Old Polish.
 The largest changes that took place were within numeral-noun agreement.

 The subject

 The biggest changes occurred within noun phrases in connection with a cardinal numeral or numeric adverb e.g. modern dwa domy, trzech żołnierzy, pięciu synów, sześć miast, kilku przyjaciół, kilka dni, dużo mężów, mało krajów, mało ludzi, parę przyjaciółek, sporo dni., where the gender or type of numeral can cause the subject to appear in either the nominative or genitive.
-The nominative usually occurs with the numerals 2, 3, 4, i.e. a adjective-attributive structure, a trait inherited from PIE; isolated exceptions with the genitive occur, most likely modeled on numerals from 5 up, .e.g. trzy wielbłądów chodziło (15th century), trzej albo czterzej młodzieńcow, kardynałow czterzej (16th century), dwaj murzów, trzej sędziów, zapalonych gore dwie pochodni związku sobie życzy, dwie srebrnych fontant bucha (19th century), however constructions where each element in the genitive began to spread when the noun was of masculine personal gender, e.g. dwóch mężów, trzech żołnierzy (see below).
+The nominative usually occurs with the numerals 2, 3, 4, i.e. an adjective-attributive structure, a trait inherited from PIE; isolated exceptions with the genitive occur, most likely modeled on numerals from 5 up, .e.g. trzy wielbłądów chodziło (15th century), trzej albo czterzej młodzieńcow, kardynałow czterzej (16th century), dwaj murzów, trzej sędziów, zapalonych gore dwie pochodni związku sobie życzy, dwie srebrnych fontant bucha (19th century), however constructions where each element in the genitive began to spread when the noun was of masculine personal gender, e.g. dwóch mężów, trzech żołnierzy (see below).

-With cardinal numbers from 5 up as well as with an adverbial numeral the noun of the subject occurs in genitive regardless if it is masculine personal or non-masculine personal, seen today because the numerals 5-9, 10 and its multiples (20, 30), 100 and its multiples, and 1000 and its multiples had from Proto-Slavic nominal inflection and the meaning of a collective noun, thus the noun of the counted object connected with it in a structure of case government, taking the genitive with a partitive function or divided whole, thus the original understanding of the syntactic relation of this numeral-noun group like pięć krów, sto koszy was different than it is today, namely that it approached the understanding of the modern groups piąka krów, setka papierosów, oddział żołnierzy, where the subject is piątka, setka, oddział, and the noun in the genitive is subordinate to it and performs an attributive function.
+With cardinal numbers from 5 up as well as with an adverbial numeral the noun of the subject occurs in genitive regardless if it is masculine personal or non-masculine personal, seen today because the numerals 5–9, 10 and its multiples (20, 30), 100 and its multiples, and 1000 and its multiples had from Proto-Slavic nominal inflection and the meaning of a collective noun, thus the noun of the counted object connected with it in a structure of case government, taking the genitive with a partitive function or divided whole, thus the original understanding of the syntactic relation of this numeral-noun group like pięć krów, sto koszy was different than it is today, namely that it approached the understanding of the modern groups piąka krów, setka papierosów, oddział żołnierzy, where the subject is piątka, setka, oddział, and the noun in the genitive is subordinate to it and performs an attributive function.